compulim/react-accent-color/README.md

 #### Non-color customization

 In fact, all props from `<PaletteProvider>` are passed as first argument to your props factory.
-In the following example, we are passing `roundness` of `0.5` as a props to the props factory thru `withPalette()`.
+In the following example, we are passing `roundness` of `0.5` to the props factory thru `withPalette()`.

 ```jsx
 export default withPalette(({ roundness }, props) => ({